 Staff is proposing the obsolete Article 3 (Street Improvements) be replaced with a new article addressing Obstructions.
 This new article will prohibit the obstruction or encroachment of any road right-of-way, unless the County has issued a permit and a written agreement is in place that provides for the obstruction or encroachment.
 The new Article will provide for a way for the County's Code Enforcement procedures be used to seek the removal of the obstruction or encroachment.
-If a violation has been identified, the violator will be given the opportunity to: prove the obstruction or encroachment is not a result of the violator's actions; remove the obstruction or encroachment; request a permit for the placement of the obstruction or encroachment and execute a written agreement with the County; or request the right-of-way be abandoned by the County.
+If a violation has been identified, the violator will be given the opportunity to: prove the obstruction or encroachment; request a permit for the placement of the obstruction or encroachment; agreement with the County; or request the right-of-way be abandoned by the County.
 The permit and agreement will be the same as is used for other work performed in County right-of-way and the abandonment would follow the statutory procedures currently in place.
 Each has an associated fee.